 After dedicating an entire collection to African animals, I decided it was time to showcase Australian native animals in my art.

-The inspiration for my first Australian kangaroo sculpture, Curious Kangaroo, stems from my days working as a builder on Victoria’s Mornington Peninsula.
+The inspiration for my first Australian kangaroo sculpture, Curious Kangaroo, stems from my days working as a builder.

-To me, it is a pose of curiosity.
+To me, this is a pose of curiosity.

 If you look closely, you will see the Curious Roo’s ears are facing different directions.

 They also have the ability to move their ears independently of each other.

 This allows them to detect sounds from different parts of the environment at different frequencies and intensity.

 The kangaroo is such an iconic and beloved Australian animal, loved by people the world over.